-    Interested parties should write a brief description of their intended project and email to email@example.com.
+Interested parties should write a brief description of their intended project and email to pi2017 (at) decred.org.
 Projects that are sound and novel will be accepted for competition.

 Competitors can post questions about the competition or Politeia codebase on:

-Questions regarding presentation logistics at The North Door should be emailed to firstname.lastname@example.org.
-Working code must be submitted on or before November 24th, 2017 to email@example.com.
+Questions regarding presentation logistics at the Hyatt should be emailed to Courtney Brokc (cbrock at roguesignal.io).
+Working code must be submitted on or before January 26th, 2018 to pi2017 (at) decred.org.
 Please include all instructions.

-Teams will demonstrate projects live on December 1st.
+Teams will demonstrate projects live at the event on February 10th, 2018.
 Teams not located in Austin, TX will present remotely.